Assessing Woodward's Man Utd reign

 That would be unfair.

 The club have not put any staff on furlough during the Covid-19 pandemic, kept paying people who worked for the club on a casual basis and sanctioned the repurpose of kitchens to provide meals for NHS staff.
-Money has been ploughed into community schemes and on-pitch signings of Jadon Sancho, Raphael Varane and Cristiano Ronaldo are not the work of a badly run organisation.
+Money has been ploughed into community schemes, and the on-pitch signings of Jadon Sancho, Raphael Varane and Cristiano Ronaldo are not the work of a badly run organisation.

 Belatedly, the club launched a women's team, which is now one of the most high-profile in Super League.